microsoftgraph/msgraph-sdk-powershell/src/Devices.CorporateManagement/Devices.CorporateManagement/docs/v1.0-beta/New-MgDeviceAppMgtMdmWindowInformationProtectionPolicy.md

 ### -EnterpriseProxyServers
 This is a list of proxy servers.
-Any server not on this list is considered non-enterprise To construct, see NOTES section for ENTERPRISEPROXYSERVERS properties and create a hash table.
+Any server not on this list is considered non-enterprise To construct, please use Get-Help -Online and see NOTES section for ENTERPRISEPROXYSERVERS properties and create a hash table.

 ```yaml
 Type: Microsoft.Graph.PowerShell.Models.IMicrosoftGraphWindowsInformationProtectionResourceCollection[]